delldu/StartDocker/README.md

 ![Docker](docker.jpeg)

-We may have many docker images. **Can we start one of them with a shortcut ?**
+Can we start docker images with a shortcut ?
 ----